 - What can I do better than everyone else with some extra time and effort?

-- What real audience needs is everyone else ignoring?
+- What are the real audience needs that everyone else is ignoring?

 - What’s working for others that could work for me?

 These are the key questions to ask to dominate your niche, and I’m betting that Stephanie Le asked herself all of them at some point.

 The nature of niche blogs means that a quintessential niche post could vary dramatically depending on the niche.

 Regardless, the one overarching principle with niche blogs is this: just because you have a narrow topic doesn’t mean you should have a narrow mind.

 For example, you may have a blog that teaches new realtors how to make their first sale.
 That’s an excellent niche topic.
 But don’t neglect to monitor your audience’s interests as they grow and change over time.
 You may discover that a large percentage of your readers are also interested in DIY home upgrades, which could lead to a post like “9 Simple DIY Home Upgrades That Can Increase the Value of Your Listings.”